NEIGHBOURS & NATIONS CAMP 2026 BOOKING TERMS & CONDITIONS

 2.4 Wristbands must be worn at all times.
 Entry to venues will be refused without one.
 Lost or damaged wristbands will be replaced at a cost of £10 and will be available from the YWAM Harpenden reception desk.

-2.6 Mission Track/Mission Adventures bookings will close at midnight on 30th May 2025.
+2.6 Mission Track bookings will close at midnight on 1st June 2026.
 Due to the additional coordination required for youth groups/mission teams travelling overseas, it is unlikely to be possible to bring a team or join a mission trip after this date.
-However, participants wishing to book after this point can contact the Mission Track admin team to discuss possibilities at: hello@youthmissions.co.uk.
+However, participants wishing to book after this point can contact the Mission Track admin team to discuss possibilities at: camp@neighboursandnations.co.uk.

-2.7 Day passes may be available from 1st July 2025, subject to full-week ticket capacity.
+2.7 Day passes may be available subject to full-week ticket capacity.
 However, we reserve the right not to offer day tickets if full-week ticket capacity is too high.
-Day tickets may be available on the website or at the gate.
-Costs will be advertised on the website: www.neighboursandnations.co.uk.
+If day tickets are made available the costs will be advertised on the website: www.neighboursandnations.co.uk and made available in the Booking System.

 https://events.solidrock.io/admin/profile.